Carnival parades are one of the highlights of carnival in Germany. See why:

 Related Reading: Being An Expat In Germany: 5 Tips To Make It Easier

 Almost immediately as soon as the parade procession started I felt sorry for the children.
 Only small amounts of candy were being handed out sparingly during the carnival parade, and in its place bakers were handing out pretzels and buns while butchers were handing out sausages.

-I found this beyond hysterical and when I questioned J.P. he got rather defensive and asked me “Why would a baker hand out candy when they can hand out their own bread?”
+I found this beyond hysterical and when I questioned my German friend, he got rather defensive and asked me “Why would a baker hand out candy when they can hand out their own bread?”
 Touche, I didn’t have a good response but I couldn’t help feeling sorry for the poor German children, I mean come on, what kid would rather have a sausage or bun over a piece of candy?
 Or perhaps a German child would?
 After all, Germans love their bread.

 Related Reading: Jochberg: Why You Need To Do This Hike In The German Alps

 It was difficult to tell at first whether the rambunctious guys in the crazy costumes were under the influence or just acting crazy.
 Halfway through the parade, we got the answer as two of them cracked open a bottle of schnapps and starting downing shots in the middle of the parade.
 I actually felt relieved to see that they were drunk as they were a strange bunch.
 It was an odd thing to see nonetheless, or maybe just new since I had never been to a parade before.